fredrikaverpil/nix-config/README.md

 ```

 Finally, remove the SD card from the rpi5 and reboot.
 It should now be possible
-to SSH into the new system:
+to SSH into the new system and change the password with `passwd`:

 ```sh
 ssh fredrik@<ip-to-rpi5-homelab>